facultyofmusic/convolute/README.md

 - animate convolution process.
 - convolution algorithm optimization:

-	The current function used to convolute two functions is slow because it was meant to be a quick hand-waving solution with computational complexity of O(n^2).
-It can easily be changed to a O(n) algorithm by taking into account the finite differences between each step of increase in N.
+...The current function used to convolute two functions is slow because it was ...meant to be a quick hand-waving solution with computational complexity of ...O(n^2).
+It can easily be changed to a O(n) algorithm by taking into account ...the finite differences between each step of increase in N.

 - make multiple (more than one) custom functions work.
 - add a button to save the result of a convolution as a new function.